Iona vs. Manhattan Predictions & Picks - Women's MAAC Tournament Championship

 Iona Performance Insights

-- The Lady Jaspers put up 59.8 points per game (281st in college basketball) while allowing 58.6 per contest (44th in college basketball).
-They have a +40 scoring differential and outscore opponents by 1.2 points per game.
+- The Lady Gaels average 63.1 points per game (225th in college basketball) while allowing 54.3 per contest (12th in college basketball).
+They have a +275 scoring differential overall and outscore opponents by 8.8 points per game.

-- Manhattan scores more in conference action (60 points per game) than overall (59.8).
+- With 64.5 points per game in MAAC contests, Iona is tallying 1.4 more points per game in conference games compared to its season average (63.1 PPG).

+- Offensively, the Lady Gaels have played better when playing at home this year, posting 67.4 points per game, compared to 60.5 per game in road games.

-- The Lady Jaspers are tallying 63.3 points per game in their last 10 games, compared to their season average of 59.8.
+- The Lady Gaels have averaged 63.1 points per game over their last 10 contests, the same amount they've put up on average this season.

 © 2023 Data Skrive.
 All rights reserved.